heatherveva/RegEx-Tutorial/regexmatchurl.md

 ### Anchors

 The ^ and $ symbols are both anchors.
 These two characters mark the beginning and the end of a string value within a regular expression.
-In other words, anything inside of the ^ and $ notations is a string of characters to be validated, extracted, or replaced within a data set or program.
+In other words, anything inside of the caret and dollar sign notations are a string of characters to be validated, extracted, or searched against.

 It is important to note that the string within these anchor tags can be in one of two formats.
 The first format would be an exact match string.
 In our example, we see the series of characters "https", this is considered an exact match.
-When the regex expression is put to use, it will only find strings containing the exact match to "https" in that position within the expression.
+When the regex expression is put to use, it will only find strings containing the exact match to "https" in the specified position within the expression.

 The second way the information between the anchor tags can be formatted is with ranges of characters.
-In our URL example, you'll notice character sets like "a-z".
-Instead of an exact match, this value designates a range of possible characters that could be contained within a URL in that position in the expression.
+In our example, you'll notice character sets like "a-z".
+Instead of an exact match, this value designates a range of possible characters that could be contained within a URL in that position in the string.

 It is also important to note here, regular expressions are case sensitive.
 In our match a URL regex, we notice only lower case letters noted throughout, this means our expression will only return URLs containing all lowercase letters.

 ### Quantifiers

-Quantifiers set the min and max number of characters and patterns of a substring or section of a larger string.
+Quantifiers set the minimum and maximum number of characters and patterns of a substring.
 Quantifiers are designated by curly brackets, asterisks, plus signs, or question marks.

 The curly brackets ({}) can contain two, comma separated numbers.
 These two numbers note the minimum and maximum number of times the preceding pattern must occur.